 From Lima to Lake Titicaca, these are the best hotels in Peru.
 Experience a unique part of South American with world-class luxury.

 Peru is one of the most versatile countries in the world.
-It basically has everything: Beach, wonderful mountains, ancient culture, breath-taking landscapes, excellent food and amazing people.
+It basically has everything: Beach, wonderful mountains, ancient culture, breath-taking landscapes, excellent food, and amazing people.
 It is no wonder that major luxury hotel chains invested a lot of money in the country in recent years.
 South American is certainly in a major uptrend, and Peru is at the center of it.
 If you want to see Machu Picchu and other highlights with style, here is the list of the best luxury hotels in Peru.

 1. Palacio Nazarenas

 The hotel even has its own church and is built on ancient Inca foundations.
-The best part: The hotel opened in 2012, so everything is still brand new and in pristine conditions.
+The best part: The hotel opened in 2012, so everything is still brand new and in pristine condition.
 For those afraid of suffering from altitude sickness in Cusco, fear not, the hotel enriches the room atmosphere with extra oxygen, so you’ll have a sound sleep.

 Read my review of the Palacio Nazarenas here >>